The British Heart Rhythm Society (BHRS)

 In 2013, the number of questions was increased to 120 (60 core and 60 specialty), in part, to bring the examination into line with the EHRA examination.
 As a consequence, the duration of the examination was increased to 4 hours.
 Also in 2013, we introduced a third “clinical” specialist section.
 This section is aimed at nurses with a special interest in CRM and is complimented by a new “logbook equivalent” of case discussions.
 It was not felt appropriate that nurses with a special interest in CRM complete a logbook, instead there is a requirement to complete a number of case studies.

-The exam this year (2020) will consist of 120 questions (no separate core and specialist papers) with the syllabus essentially unchanged (no DVLA questions) with the emphasis on specialist questions (i.e. EGMs).
+The exam moving forwards will consist of 120 questions (no separate core and specialist papers) with the syllabus essentially unchanged (no DVLA questions) with the emphasis on specialist questions (i.e. EGMs).
 This examination will be 4 hours long with a 10 minute pause the clock accommodation to be taken throughout the exam.

 Exam & Scheduling Information

 No personal items may be taken into the testing room.
 This includes all bags, books not authorised by the sponsor, notes, phones, pagers, watches and wallets.
-Under some circumstances (e.g. those shielding) will also have the option to take the examination virtually.
+Under some circumstances (e.g. those with medical conditions) will also have the option to take the examination virtually.
 Relevant documentation will be required during BHRS registration.

 Candidates must register for the BHRS examination through the BHRS website, paying the appropriate fee, before booking a test centre with Pearson VUE.

 Scheduling your test centre

-Having registered with BHRS online via the BHRS website, you will later receive an email confirming your application at the beginning of September (or within 2 weeks if registering with BHRS after September).
+Having registered with BHRS online via the BHRS website, you will later receive an email confirming your application.
 This will explain the next stage in the process, to book a specific test centre with Pearson VUE, which can be done online or over the telephone.